 Rick Steves Best of Spain

+Planning a longer trip?
+Rick Steves Spain 2018 is the classic, in-depth guide to exploring the country, updated annually.

+Time for a quick getaway?
+Colorful Rick Steves Pocket Barcelona is perfect when you have a week or less.

-- Strategic advice from Rick Steves on what’s worth your time and money
+- Expert advice from Rick Steves on what’s worth your time and money

-- Short itineraries covering Barcelona, Madrid, Toledo, Granada, Andalucía’s White Hill Towns, and Sevilla
+- Two-day itineraries covering Barcelona, Madrid, Toledo, Granada, Andalucía’s White Hill Towns, and Sevilla

 - Rick’s tips for beating the crowds, skipping lines, and avoiding tourist traps

-- The best of local culture, flavors, and haunts, including insightful walks through museums, historic sights, and atmospheric neighborhoods
+- The best of local culture, flavors, and haunts, including walks through the most interesting neighborhoods and museums

 - Trip planning strategies like how to link destinations and design your itinerary, what to pack, where to stay, and how to get around